frederic-perez/AmE-dictionary/data/idioms.md

 __shoot your mouth off__ To boast or talk too much, to tell secrets.
 __shoot yourself in the foot__ To do or say something that causes problems for you.
 __short of (something)__ _Anything short of that._
+__short on looks__ Homely; rather plain or unattractive; not aesthetically pleasing. _Janet’s date was a little short on looks, but she said he was very nice and a true gentleman._
 __short-order cook__ A restaurant worker whose job is to cook food that can be prepared quickly. _She worked as a short-order cook._ :es: cocinero de comida rápida
 __shortly after__ Soon after. _Shortly after she hung up, the phone rang again._
 __shot in the arm__ :two::hammer:
 __shot in the dark__ An attempt to guess something when you have no information or knowledge about it.
+__shotgun house__ _slang_ A one-story house in which each room is in a straight alignment with the others, connected by a continuous hallway running from the front to the back of the residence.
+Chiefly used in the Southern United States. _When our whole family goes to stay in my grandmother’s shotgun house in New Orleans, it always feels like we’re all right on top of one another._
 __show (one’s) (true) colors__ :two::hammer: _He has shown his true colors._
 __show someone the door__ To dismiss someone from a job.
+__shrinking violet__ Someone who is very shy and not assertive. _I am not exactly a shrinking violet, but I don’t have the guts to say what you said to her._
 __shut (one’s) mouth__
 __shut down__ _San Antonio shut down Utah for its fourth straight road victory._
 __shuteye__ _n_ _slang_ :three: (shut-eye) Sleep.
 (Usually qualified with words like “some,” “a little,” “a bit of,” etc.) _Hey, it’s late.
 We should catch some shuteye so we’re not exhausted tomorrow._ _I could use about another hour of shut-eye._ _I’m going for some shut-eye._